OneGeology/documentation/docs/providingdata/server_setup/esri_pro.rst

 INSPIRE
 ^^^^^^^

-If you want your OneGeology service to comply to INSPIRE standards, in addition to meet the requirements of the OneGeology profile, you need to ensure that the following conditions are fulfilled:
+If you want your OneGeology service to comply to INSPIRE metadata standards, in addition to meet the requirements of the OneGeology profile, you need to ensure that the following conditions are fulfilled:

 1. Layer name and layer title must follow INSPIRE naming conventions.
 For example the `D2.8.II.4 Data Specification on Geology–Technical Guidelines <http://inspire.ec.europa.eu/documents/Data_Specifications/INSPIRE_DataSpecification_GE_v3.0.pdf>`_ tell us (section 11.1 ~ Layers to be provided by INSPIRE view services) that any layer to do with lithology or age must have the name *GE.GeologicUnit* and title *Geologic Units*.
 See the `layer-naming <https://themes.jrc.ec.europa.eu/discussion/view/13952/layer-naming>`_ discussion on the INSPIRE Thematic Clusters Geology forum for fuller details.